Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: Here, the document requires a witness and the proposed witness is the signer’s spouse.
 If the spouse has no financial connection to the estate distribution (and is not receiving part of the signer’s share), the spouse is usually a competent witness, but the relationship can still raise avoidable questions when the paperwork is reviewed as part of the estate administration.
-If the spouse could benefit from the estate funds—directly or indirectly—using the spouse as witness increases the risk that the personal representative, an heir, or the Clerk will ask for a re-signing with a disinterested witness.
+If the spouse could benefit from the estate funds—directly or indirectly—using the spouse as witness may increase the risk that the personal representative, an heir, or the Clerk will ask for a re-signing with a disinterested witness.

 Process & Timing